The detail of a fountain

 My dad is a nurse.

-You've probably heard the phrase Mamma mia! — it literally means my mom, but it’s used to express surprise or emotion, not to talk about your mother.
-To actually refer to your mom, say la mia mamma.
+You may also have heard the phrase Mamma mia!.
+Literally, it means my mom, but in everyday Italian it is an exclamation used to express surprise, frustration, or emotion.
+To actually refer to your mother, you would say la mia mamma.

 Mamma mia! È tardi!